JJSimo/Notes/cheet.md

 > `cat alive.txt | grep dev`
 > `cat alive.txt | grep test`
 > `cat alive.txt | grep admin`

+##### GoWitness
+this tool takes screenshot of a website scenario -->  you have done subdomain hunting + check subdomains alive with httprobe =>
+GoWitness -->  automates the process of opening each subdomains (without having to do it                                                                                                                                manually) to do a single screenshot:
+`gowitness single https://tesla.com`    in your current directory you'll find a screenshot folder

 ##### Nikto
 scanning website vulnerabilities
 `nikto -h http://10.0.2.152`      -h = host